gbv/login-server/docker/README.md

 - See [GitHub](https://github.com/gbv/login-server) for more information about the tool.

+**Note:** The old Docker Hub image (`coliconc/login-server`) is deprecated as of March 2023 and will not be updated anymore.
+(See [this post](https://www.docker.com/blog/we-apologize-we-did-a-terrible-job-announcing-the-end-of-docker-free-teams/) for more details.)
+We are moving all our Docker images to GitHub's Container Registry.
+From now on, new Docker images will be available under `ghcr.io/gbv/login-server` (https://github.com/gbv/login-server/pkgs/container/login-server).

 ## Supported Architectures
 Currently, only `x86-64` is supported, but we are planning to add more architectures soon.